 - a.
-A center is not permitted to revisit an AC's determination that an applicant meets the EAR and is qualified for Job Corps, except in the following limited circumstances. - 1.
-The information in the applicant's file, such as on the Health Questionnaire (ETA 653) or the accompanying documentation that is medically related to the information on the questionnaire, indicates that the applicant has a disability, mental health, or medical condition that likely poses a significant risk of substantial harm to the health or safety of the individual or others. - 2.
-The center receives new information that: - (a) Was not reasonably available to the AC at the time the applicant's qualifications were established; and - (b) Indicates that the applicant offered enrollment may not meet one of the EAR. - b.
-Apart from the circumstances described in a.1 and a.2 above, the center may only review the ETA 653 and corresponding documentation to determine the health needs of the applicant, even if the center disagrees with the AC's determination of the applicant's qualifications.
+A center is not permitted to revisit an AC's determination that an applicant meets the Essential Admission Requirements (EAR) and is qualified for Job Corps, even if the center disagrees with the AC's determination of the applicant's qualification(s) except in the following limited circumstance. - 1.
+The center receives new information that: - (a) Was not reasonably available to the AC at the time the applicant's qualifications were established; and - (b) Indicates that the applicant offered enrollment may no longer meet one of the EAR. - b.
+Apart from the circumstance described in 1.a above, the center may review the information in the applicant's file, such as on the Job Corps Health Questionnaire (ETA 653), the accompanying documentation that is medically related to the information on the questionnaire, or that the applicant has otherwise voluntarily disclosed, to determine the health needs of the applicant and/or to determine whether the applicant has a disability, mental health, or medical condition that likely poses a significant risk of substantial harm to the health or safety of the individual or others.